subsquid/docs/docs/sdk/reference/openreader-server/configuration/subscriptions.md

 ```
 A `ws` endpoint will be available the usual `localhost:<GQL_PORT>/graphql` URL.

-## Subsquid Cloud deployments
+## SQD Cloud deployments

-For Subsquid Cloud deployments, make sure to use the updated `serve:prod` command in the [deployment manifest](/cloud/reference/manifest/#deploy):
+For SQD Cloud deployments, make sure to use the updated `serve:prod` command in the [deployment manifest](/cloud/reference/manifest/#deploy):

 ```yaml title="squid.yaml"
 # ...